nisegami/grand-order-reroller/README.md

 - Only one instance, as a consequence of the above problem.

 # Basic Instructions:
+Note: this is now incomplete as of v4, see above.
 - [Install Python](https://wiki.python.org/moin/BeginnersGuide/Download).
 This project uses Python3. **Be sure to tick the 'add to path' button during setup.**
 - Run `pip install pyautogui numpy opencv-python` to install dependencies.
 - Download this repo.